npm/npm/doc/config.md

 Opens the config file in an editor.
 Use the `--global` flag to edit the global config.

+## Per-Package Config Settings

+When running scripts (see `npm help scripts`) the package.json "config" keys are overwritten in the environment if there is a config param of `<name>[@<version>]:<key>`.
+For example, if the package.json has this:

+    { "name" : "foo"
+    , "config" : { "port" : "8080" }
+    , "scripts" : { "start" : "node server.js" } }

+and the server.js is this:

+    http.createServer(...).listen(process.env.npm_package_config_port)

+then the user could change the behavior by doing:

+    npm config set foo:port 80

 ## Config Settings

 npm supports a very basic argument parser.
 For any of the settings